projectcapsule/capsule/docs/content/general/proxy.md

 If your prerequisite is exposing `capsule-proxy` using an Ingress, you must rely on the token-based authentication, for example OIDC or Bearer tokens.
 Users providing tokens are always able to reach the APIs Server.

+Starting from v3.0.0 of Capsule Proxy, access to cluster-scoped resources used by a Tenant can be delegated using a Custom Resource Definition, named [`ProxySettings`](#delegating-cluster-scoped-resources-access-using-proxysetting).

 ## Kubernetes dashboards integration

 If you're using a client-only dashboard, for example [Lens](https://k8slens.dev/), the `capsule-proxy` can be used as with `kubectl` since this dashboard usually talks to the APIs server using just a `kubeconfig` file.